-Last year was another busy year and I'm pleased to announce that the triennial Actuarial Valuation as at 1 July 2023 was completed and signed off during the year.
+The last Scheme year was another busy one and I'm pleased to announce that the triennial Actuarial Valuation as at 1 July 2023 was completed and signed off during the year.
 The key result of the valuation is that the funding position of the Scheme remains strong despite market and political uncertainty, with the Scheme being 120% funded on an ongoing basis (we call this the technical provisions funding basis).